Dallas Wings poised to scoop up top talent in WNBA Draft

-With first two picks of the draft and four in the first round alone, the Dallas Wings’ new coach Vickie Johnson has a variety of top prospects at her disposal, and is widely expected to pick up University of Texas forward Charli Collier first.
+With the first two picks of the draft and a total of three picks in the first round alone, the Dallas Wings' new coach Vickie Johnson has a variety of top prospects at her disposal, and is widely expected to pick up University of Texas forward Charli Collier first.

 "She's big and strong, has a great frame, plays really hard.
 She added the three-point shot, which a stretch 4 needs to have now in the WNBA," Rebecca Lobo, a former WNBA All-Star and ESPN analyst, told reporters.